Where Could Hurricane Erin Hit? What to Know Before the Storm

 The NHC advised that Erin could move close enough to the northern Leeward Islands, the Virgin Islands and Puerto Rico to have some impact, but it’s still unclear how much of a potential impact Erin could produce.

-California Governor Gavin Newsom announced that he is sending assistance to Puerto Rico ahead of the hurricane.
+California Governor Gavin Newsom announced that he was sending assistance to Puerto Rico ahead of the hurricane.

 I just approved the deployment of California resources to Puerto Rico ahead of Tropical Storm Erin.